jpazvd/adecomp/README.md

 Shorrocks, Anthony (2012) Decomposition procedures for distributional analysis: a unified framework based on the Shapley value.
 Journal of Economic Inequality  (link to publication)

-[World Bank (2012) The Effect Of Women'S Economic Power: in Latin America and the Caribbean.
-LAC Poverty and Labor Brief.
-World Bank: Washington DC.](http://documents.worldbank.org/curated/en/731771468010902462/The-effect-of-womens-economic-power-in-Latin-America-and-the-Caribbean )
+[World Bank.
+2012.
+The effect of women's economic power in Latin America and the Caribbean (English).
+Latin America and the Caribbean poverty and labor brief.
+Washington, DC: World Bank. ](http://documents.worldbank.org/curated/en/731771468010902462/The-effect-of-womens-economic-power-in-Latin-America-and-the-Caribbean )

 ## Suggested Citation